July2010-Aug2012

 10th.
 October 2011

-brought back many medals from Olympic and World Championship events over many years.
+Henley-on-Thames is best known for it’s rowing clubs and for producing World beating oarsmen who, in their turn, have brought back many medals from Olympic and World Championship events over many years.
 Less well known, but growing in stature, is the annual Henley Half Marathon, run in October through the picturesque scenery of the Thames Valley and the Chiltern Hills.
 There are many half marathons now throughout the Country with probably the best known event at this distance being the Great North Run on Tyneside.
 They all vary in character and the Henley event, with it’s long hill climbs, provides a pretty good test for any long distance runner.

-provided with a good opportunity to take a few photographs of something different during a stay at Marlow, a short distance down the river from Henley.
+While supporting my own family in the event, I was provided with a good opportunity to take a few photographs of something different during a stay at Marlow, a short distance down the river from Henley.

 Right: Runners from various clubs arrive at Hambleden Lock comparatively fresh, at the start of the Thames Tow Path section, about three and a half miles into the run.